This post was originally written by Lesley Latham.

 Google Places, Yahoo Local, Foursquare, Groupon.
 We all hear these words.
 And while many owners and managers don’t understand what they are and how they can be utilized, it doesn’t mean they should be ignored.

 Location-based services, like the ones listed above, come in many different shapes and sizes.
 Search engine local services like Google Places is one category.
 Check-in services like Foursquare are in another.
-Local deals like Groupon or LivingSocial provide daily specials.
+Local deals like Groupon provide daily specials.

 The web can be a complicated place with a vast array of applications and websites popping up, infiltrating these categories, at any given moment.
 It’s hard not to know all of them.
 Well, have no fear!
 I’m going to help you sort it all out.